 The Irish Doodle is a cross between an Irish Setter and a Poodle.
 It is not recognized as a breed by the American Kennel Club but is an increasingly popular designer breed nonetheless.

 As both parents are larger dogs, Irish Doodles are typically larger-sized mixes.
 These puppies can display elements from either of their parent’s personalities.
 You may get the calm nature of the Poodle or the high energy and mischievousness of the Setter.
 Either way, expect your dog to be intelligent and eager to please, which is always a winning combination.

 These puppies are super extroverted!
 Trust us, they won’t be shy.
 You can expect to have an outgoing and friendly dog who will get along with everyone they meet.
-They make superb family pets, but won’t be great as watch dogs.
-An adult doodle will need plenty of exercise to keep them happy.
+They make superb family pets, but won’t be great as watchdogs.
+An adult doodle will need plenty of exercises to keep them happy.

 Highly prized as a companion dog, the Poodle mix with a Border Collie is a designer dog breed that is rapidly increasing in popularity.
 These mixed breed dogs combine the intelligence and energy of a Border Collie with the low shedding characteristics of a Poodle.

 This fairly new designer dog breed is a medium-sized pooch with puppies that will have a curly or wavy coat.
 There are no guarantees that this Poodle mix will be low shedding, as it mainly comes from their Poodle parentage.
 They are highly intelligent but could have a strong herding instinct that you may need to keep under control.
 On the whole, they are one of the dog breeds that make a great family dog.